larathompson/project-1/README.md

 # Music

 I chose to add sounds to my game which I found online, downloaded and linked to the document.
-In order to ensure that when the game was played again, the song started from the beginning, I used the introMusic.currentTime = 0.
+In order to ensure that when the game was played again, the song started from the beginning, I used the `introMusic.currentTime = 0`.

-# What went well
+# Lessons learnt

 This project gave me the opportunity to combine everything I had learnt in the first 3 weeks of this course into one project.
-I became more confident at learning how to debug my code by testing code using console.log, using CSS animations and working with the DOM to provide interactive webpages that respond to the user.
+I became more confident at learning how to debug code, using CSS animations and working with the DOM to provide interactive webpages that respond to the user.
+Additionally, I learnt the importance of testing every time you add additional features and the importace of using `console.log` to debug code.
+I developed my ability to plan a project and work to meet deadlines.
+Furthermore, I learnt how to present and explain code to the other members of my cohort.

+# Bugs

+- The snake is only able to move right/up/down at the start.
+To combat this in the future, I may add a default intial movement which causes the snake to move to the right when the user clicks 'play'.
+- Occasionally when food is eaten and the length of the snake increases, the extra cell is added in the incorrect place.

-  # Improvements:
+# Potential Future Features

+- Mobile Compatability
+- Multiple levels
-  - adding the food to the snake
+- Boxes explaining instructions to the player
-  - a box popping up which tells the plaeyers to move the keys to start
-  - a default move right direction